-Don't worry if it's on the 'right level' or not 'classic literature!'
+Don't worry if it's on the right reading level or if it's considered 'classic literature!'

-The Diary of a Wimpy Kid and Harry Potter books have done their fair share of helping kids read fluently and have fun doing it!
+The Diary of a Wimpy Kid and Harry Potter books have done an amazing job of helping kids to read fluently and have fun doing it!

 3. Reader's Choice!

-Just like clothes shopping, if you pick it out, maybe your kid will like it, but if he/she picks it out, the chance of success goes up exponentially!
+Just like clothes shopping, if you pick it out, maybe your kid will like it, but if your reader picks it out, the chance of success goes up exponentially!

-When my daughter was into fairies, we got a hold of every fairy book in sight!
+When my daughter was into fairies, she searched high and low and got a hold of every fairy book in sight!

 The same happened for bunnies, Nancy Drew and Percy Jackson and eventually Jane Austen, Agatha Christie and other classic titles!